mxagar/music_genre_classification/README.md

 Obviously, not all steps need to be carried out every time; to that end, with have the parameter `main.execute_steps` in the `config.yaml`.
 We can override it when calling `mlflow run`.

 There are some additional folders/steps that are not part of the inference pipeline; each of them has an explanatory file that extends the current `README.md`.
-An important final step is contained in [`test_inference/`](test_inference/README.md), in which the exported inference pipeline artifact is deployed to production using different approaches.
+An important final step is contained in the folder [`test_inference`](test_inference/README.md), in which the exported inference pipeline artifact is deployed to production using different approaches.

 ### Data Analysis and Simple Pipeline

-The folders `data_analysis/` and `simple_pipeline` are stand-alone or independent folders in which related but supplementary tasks are carried out:
+The folders `data_analysis` and `simple_pipeline` are stand-alone or independent folders in which related but supplementary tasks are carried out:

-- [`data_analysis/`](data_analysis/README.md): simple Exploratory Data Analysis (EDA), data cleaning and Feature Engineering (FE) are performed, as well as data modeling with cross validation to find the optimum hyperparameters.
+- [`data_analysis`](data_analysis/README.md): simple Exploratory Data Analysis (EDA), Data Cleaning and Feature Engineering (FE) are performed, as well as data modeling with cross validation to find the optimum hyperparameters.
 In this folder, the step from a research environment (Jupyter Notebook) to a development environment is shown.
-The focus doesn't lie on the EDA / FE / Modeling parts, but rather on the transformation of the code for production.
+The focus doesn't lie on the EDA / FE / Modeling parts, but rather on the transformation of the code for production; if you are interested in the former, you can visit my [Guide on EDA, Data Cleaning and Feature Engineering](https://github.com/mxagar/eda_fe_summary).
 - [`simple_pipeline`](simple_pipeline/README.md): it contains a version of the pipeline which *does not use* MLflow or Weights and Biases: a Scikit-Learn pipeline is built after embedding the code in classes.

+## How to Use this Guide

+1. Have a look at [`data_analysis`](data_analysis/README.md): a simple data preprocessing (and EDA) is performed to understand the dataset.
+2. Have a look at [`simple_pipeline`](simple_pipeline/README.md): a simple non-tracked inference pipeline is defined using [Scikit-Learn](https://scikit-learn.org/stable/).
+3. Now, you can check the pipeline managed with [MLflow](https://www.mlflow.org) and [Weights and Biases](https://wandb.ai/site): Follow the notes on the [Overview](#overview-of-boilerplate-project-structure) and run the tracked pipeline as explained in [How to Run: Pipeline Creation and Deployment](#how-to-run-pipeline-creation-and-deployment).

 ## Dependencies

-All project and component dependencies are specified in the `conda.yaml` files.
+All project and component dependencies are specified in the `conda.yaml` files; that means you'll need to have installed [conda](https://docs.conda.io/en/latest/).

 For the ML operations, you require the following tools: